ionic-team/stencil-site/src/docs/introduction/getting-started.md

 The first section describes a few commands required to finish getting your project bootstrapped.

-> You will need to complete these steps in order to run any of the above commands

 ```bash
     $ cd my-first-stencil-project
     $ npm install